 $3mil USD Threshold

 Scope of Work:

 The team has had the benefit of studying numerous other crowdsales and draws on the expertise of crowdsale pioneers Cofound.it to ensure an appropriate and sustainable allocation of crowdsale proceeds and tokens.

 To be Issued: 100 million MCI tokens

-Strategic Partnership Reserve: This allocation will be for music professionals such as independent/artist labels, musicians, DJs, producers, promoters, distributors etc. to incentivize them to connect their fans/network to the Musiconomi platform.
-It will also be used to compensate strategic advisors and ambassadors who are willing and able to support/promote the Musiconomi platform.
+Strategic Partnership Reserve: This allocation will be for music professionals such as independent/artist labels, musicians, DJs, producers, promoters, distributors etc. to incentivise them to connect their fans/network to the Musiconomi platform.
+It will also be used to compensate strategic advisors and ambassadors who are willing and able to support/promote the growth and development of the Musiconomi platform.

 For further crowdsale details and email updates please visit Musiconomi.com